hammingweight/gangplank/examples/test/README.md

 # Testing a Model
+The example in this directory assumes that you have run [`train.py`](../train/train.py) to create a Keras model.

 ## The `test.py` Script
 The `TrainTestExporter` class can be used for exporting both training and testing metrics.
 In the [test.py](./test.py) script, a `TrainTestExporter` object is instantiated as